Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: Introduction

 \subsection{A reminder on \texorpdfstring{$\sln$}{sln}-webs}

 In pioneering work, see~\cite{kup}, Kuperberg extended the diagrammatic description of $\Rep{\slnn{2}}$ to the Lie algebra $\slnn{3}$ (and the other two rank $2$ Lie algebras of type $B_2$ and $G_2$ -- but we do not use them in this paper).
-Recall that the question was to find a diagrammatic and combinatorial model for $\Rep{\slnn{3}}$, the full subcategory of finite dimensional quantum $\slnn{3}$-modules whose objects are finite tensor products of $\bV_q^k\C_q^3$'s, the fundamental $\slnn{3}$-modules\footnote{The notation $\bV_q^k$ means the \textit{quantum} alternating tensors.
-These are roughly the same as the ``classical'' alternating tensors but with some $q$'s to spice everything up, see for instance Subsection 4.2 in~\cite{ckm}.}.
-Since every irreducible $\slnn{3}$-module will appear as a summand of tensor products of $\bV^k_q\C_q^3$'s, we again have that ``morally'' the study of $\Rep{\slnn{3}}$ suffices to understand the entire category of finite dimensional $\slnn{3}$-modules.
+Recall that the question was to find a diagrammatic and combinatorial model for $\Rep{\slnn{3}}$, the full subcategory of finite-dimensional quantum $\slnn{3}$-modules whose objects are finite tensor products of $\bV_q^k\C_q^3$'s, the fundamental $\slnn{3}$-modules\footnote{The notation $\bV_q^k$ means the \textit{quantum} alternating tensors.
+These are the quantum analogs of the classical alternating tensors, see for instance Subsection 4.2 in~\cite{ckm}.}.
+Since every irreducible $\slnn{3}$-module will appear as a summand of tensor products of $\bV^k_q\C_q^3$'s, we again have that ``morally'' the study of $\Rep{\slnn{3}}$ suffices to understand the entire category of finite-dimensional $\slnn{3}$-modules.

 Kuperberg succeeded: he introduced in Section 4 of~\cite{kup} the \textit{$\slnn{3}$-spider}, denoted here by $\spid{3}$.
-This is a category whose morphisms, called \textit{$\slnn{3}$-webs}, are freely generated (via tensoring and composition) by local pieces of certain trivalent, oriented graphs.
+This is a category whose morphisms, called \textit{$\slnn{3}$-webs}, are freely generated (via tensoring and composition) by local pieces of certain oriented, trivalent, planar graphs.
 The category $\spid{3}$ is then obtained by taking a certain quotient, and the main difficulty is to find the ``correct'' relations such that there is an equivalence of (pivotal) categories $\spid{3} \cong \Rep{\slnn{3}}$.
 Kuperberg gave the relations needed to obtain the aforementioned equivalence.
 While in the $\slnn{2}$ case the circle removal relation~\eqref{eq-circle} suffices, the $\slnn{3}$ case requires three local relations (that we do not need and thus, do not explicitly recall here).